black-parrot/black-parrot/docs/interface_specification.md

 - Hit
 - Subop type (amoswap, amolr, amosc, amoadd, amoxor, amoand, amoor, amomin, amomax, amominu, amomaxu)

 Additionally, the Cache Engine may require some metadata in order to service cache misses.
 This metadata may not be available at the same time as the request, due to the nature of high performance caches.
 The handshake here is valid-only.
 If a Cache Engine needs metadata in order to service the miss, it needs to be ready to accept metadata at any cycle later than or equal to the original cache miss.
 The cache is required to eventually provide this data, although not in any particular cycle.
 The latency between a cache request and its metadata must be a known constant for all message types, under all backpressure conditions.
 The current metadata fields are:
 - Dirty
 - Hit or Replacement way

-The fill interface is implemented as a set of ready-valid connections that provide read/write access to memory structures in a typical cache.
+The fill interface is implemented as a set of valid->yumi connections that provide read/write access to memory structures in a typical cache.
 A single cache request may trigger a set of fill responses.
 To decouple cache logic from any particular fill strategy, there is an additional signal which is raised when a request is completed.
-The three memory structures are a data memory, tag memory and status memory.
+The three memory structures are a data memory, tag memory, and status memory.

 The data memory contains cache block data, and the packet format is:
 - Opcode